ldvsked/game-of-life/README.md

 >I look forward to seeing what you come up with! \
 >Thank you.

 ***== Quest received.
 Develop an src/game_of_life.c program in C – a visualization of The Game of Life.
 To display the graphics, only use ASCII characters (with output to the terminal).
 You need to implement interactive version of the Game of life.
-Also create the options for adjusting the speed of the "game" and the ability to finish it. ==***
+Also create the options for adjusting the speed of the "game" and the ability to finish it.
+Library `ncurses` can be used to simplify the processing of the players' actions and displaying symbolic graphics. ==***

 * ***Graphics***

 Treat the playing field - a rectangle of 80 by 25 cells – as a matrix of the state of the "game".
 It is assumed that the field is "closed to itself", for example, in the lower right square, the neighbor on the right is the lower left square, and the neighbor on the bottom is the upper right.
 Provide for original initialization of the "game" state via stdin.
 Prepare at least 5 files with initial states for quick launch and initialization through input redirection.

+* ***Keys***:

+***A/Z to increase/decrease speed respectively***

+***Space Bar to terminate the game***

 ## Important notes: